Home

 After I thought about it some, I had to agree.
 It would be sort of like me jumping off the roof of our Eagle a couple times a day.
 I'm pretty sure I'd be sore after the first impact.

-I conjured on it for a while...
+I cogitated on it for a while...
 Tried a couple of removable ramp ideas... they were all too cumbersome and awkward.
-I finally hit on this setup.
+I finally conjured up this setup.

 It cuts the distance to the ground by almost half, by allowing them an intermediate step.
 That makes it easier for them, both getting in, and out, and creates little problem accessing the storage compartment in the 'deck' itself.
 It's quick and can be raised or lowered with one hand in a pinch.